The Green Slime: Production

 The Green Slime was a co-production between Metro-Goldwyn-Mayer, Ram Films, and Toei.
 MGM provided the funding and script while Toei provided the film crew and location to shoot the film.
 It was the second ever film co-produced by Ram Films and Toei after the 1966 film Terror Beneath the Sea.

 The storyline for The Green Slime originated in Italy, where MGM also had dealings.
 Years before The Green Slime went into production, MGM had contracted Italian filmmaker Antonio Margheriti to direct what was intended to be a series of four television movies about the adventures of a space station called Gamma One.
 Margheriti's films in the series consisted of Wild, Wild Planet; War of the Planets; War Between the Planets and Snow Devils, all created over a period of three months and released in 1965.
 MGM was impressed with Margheriti's films and released the four films theatrically.
 Gamma One producers Manley and Reiner were eager to take advantage of these films and made The Green Slime as an unofficial fifth entry in the film series.
 The only connection the film had to Margheriti's films is the space station, retitled Gamma Three, which had a similar design as the one in Margheriti's films.
+The screenplay was co-written by Batman co-creator Bill Finger (credited as 'William Finger').

 The US theatrical release includes a subplot involving Dr. Lisa Benson as a shared love interest between Rankin (a former flame) and Vince (her current fiance).
 The Japanese release version leaves out this subplot to make the film faster paced.

 Green Slime was shot in Japan with a predominantly Asian film crew and Western actors.
 Aside from Horton, Jaeckel, and Paluzzi, the rest of the cast consisted of amateur and semi-professional Western actors and models living in Japan at the time.
 Yoshikazu Yamasawa was the cinematographer, and the film was edited by Osamu Tanaka.
 Toshiaki Tsushima composed the original score.
 Charles Fox re-scored much of the film for its release in United States, including the title song.